Santee Certified Farmer’s Market, Inc.

 28. Sellers of taxable items are required to show proof of registration with the State Board of Equalization and are independently responsible to collect and account for sales.

 29. Each farm producer will pay 8 % of gross sales or a minimum payment of $20.00 (which ever is greater) to the Market Manager.
 All will be issues a load sheet at the end of the market day.
-There is also a $.60 cent fee paid at the same time to the State of California.
-Packaged goods pay 8 % or $20.00 of gross sales (which ever is greater).
-And cooked food pay 8% or $25.00 (which ever is greater).
-And craft venders 8% or $30.00 (which ever is greater).
+There is also a $2.00 fee paid at the same time to the State of California per certificate.
+Packaged goods pay 8 % or $20.00 of gross sales (whichever is greater) plus a $2.00 fee paid at the same time to the State of California.
+And cooked food pay 8% or $25.00 (whichever is greater) plus a $2.00 fee paid at the same time to the State of California.
+And craft venders 8% or $30.00 (whichever is greater) plus a $2.00 fee paid at the same time to the State of California.

 Management reserves the right to change market fees with 30 days written notice.
 Fees must be paid in cash at the end of each market day, no checks accepted.